 Doi Begun

-Soft fried eggplant slices folded into a lightly spiced, gently sweet whisked-yogurt sauce, finished with a tempering of mustard seed and curry leaves.
-Cool, tangy, and creamy against the silky fried eggplant, it is a refreshing Bengali side that balances a rich meal.
+Soft fried eggplant slices simmered briefly in, or cloaked with, a lightly spiced and gently sweet whisked-yogurt sauce, often finished with a tempering of mustard seed and curry leaves.
+Tangy, faintly sweet and creamy against the silky fried eggplant, it is a refreshing Bengali side, served warm or chilled, that balances a rich meal.

-Bengal's deep love of the eggplant (begun) and of yogurt meet in doi begun, a homely side that turns a humble vegetable into something cooling and elegant.
-Where begun bhaja simply fries the slices and bharta mashes them, the doi treatment bathes the fried eggplant in tangy yogurt — a gentle, soothing dish often set beside heavier fish and meat curries to lighten the plate.
+Bengal's deep love of the eggplant (begun) and of yogurt meet in doi begun, a homely dish that turns a humble vegetable into something cooling and gently elegant.
+Where begun bhaja simply fries the slices and bharta mashes them, the doi treatment bathes the fried eggplant in tangy, lightly spiced yogurt.
+Many versions are niramish (no onion or garlic), making it suitable for fasts and temple offerings, though richer renditions add fried-onion paste, cardamom and cinnamon, even poppy seed or cashew.
+Bengali yogurt often carries a natural sweetness, echoed by a pinch of added sugar, and the dish is most often set beside heavier fish and meat curries to lighten the plate.

 The eggplant is meltingly soft and silky from frying, draped in a cool, tangy yogurt that is faintly sweet and warmed by roasted cumin.
 The mustard-seed tempering pops with little bursts of nutty heat and curry-leaf fragrance.
 Creamy, sour, and gentle, it's the refreshing counterweight to a fiery curry, especially good chilled in summer.

 Salting and frying the eggplant collapses its spongy cells and drives off bitterness, leaving silky, custardy flesh that soaks up the yogurt.
-Whisking the yogurt and warming it only gently prevents the milk proteins from curdling, while the tempering blooms whole spices in hot oil to release their aromatic oils and lace the cool sauce with fragrance.
+The yogurt is whisked smooth and warmed only gently over low heat, since overheating makes the milk proteins seize, curdle and weep; for this reason the dish is cooked slowly and never brought to a hard boil.
+A tempering of whole spices bloomed in hot oil releases their aromatic oils and laces the mild yogurt with fragrance.

 Variations